Sacramento Dog Bite Lawyer

 some cases, the injuries caused by the attacking dog may be covered by

-our firm to research every possible source of coverage.
+can rely on our firm to research every possible source of coverage.

 Dog Bite FAQ: